horsewell/sqlalchemy-challenge/README.md

 ## Part 2: Design Your Climate App

-Need to navigate the command line to the folder that app.py is in and run it.
+Need to navigate the command line to the folder that SurfsUp/app.py is in and run it.
 Then go to the browser location that the Flask app is running (default is http://127.0.0.1:5000/).
-Get the data via a SQLAlchemy session by accessing the hawaii.sqlite in the Resources folder.
+Get the data via a SQLAlchemy session by accessing the hawaii.sqlite in the /Resources folder.

 The flask app should show the following: